State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Lead generation and contact regulations are essential for any business handling lead data.
 As federal regulations tighten and state rules vary, staying informed is vital.
 If your business involves leads, buying or selling, it's important to understand the regulations.

 Companies that sell leads must comply with lead generation regulations, primarily around consent.
 However, lead sellers also benefit from understanding the sales engagement regulations that their clients face.
-Call centers face increased regulation in the leads that they procure and in the way that they contact them.
-Hopefully, this article will be beneficial to any business that works with leads.
+Call centers are also subject to increased regulation regarding the leads they procure and how they contact them.
+Hopefully, this article will benefit any business that works with leads.

 The FCC’s recent one-to-one consent ruling has major implications for lead buyers and sellers.
 This includes lead generation companies, call centers, CPaaS providers, and any platform that relies on lead data.